akkeshavan/If-Loop-Less/README.md

 Why?

 "If Statements" are evil.
-They can be nested and nested to create what is  known as the 'ladder to hell'.
-This make sthe code hard to test.
+They can be nested, nested, and nested again, to create what is  known as the 'ladder to hell'.
+This makes the code hard to test.
 There are functional programming techniques that allow one to avoid if statements and loops to a large degree.

 The folder GroupBy contains the code written in various languages for grouping cart items by category and creating sub-totals.